 - Adherence to all posted deadlines.

-- Cooperation with requests from the CPT staff and/or editorial panel members for clarification and information.
+- Cooperation with requests from the CPT staff and/or CPT Editorial Panel members for clarification and information.

 - Compliance with CPT Lobbying Policy, Confidentiality Agreement and Conflict of Interest Disclosure Requirements (DocuSign® electronic signature required).

 Before submitting changes/additions to CPT codes, make sure applications meet general and specific criteria for Category I, II and III codes.
 Proposals must satisfy all criteria listed to be considered.